Prof Slobodan Djordjevic

 - Laura Wignall – Flood forecasting as a tool flood risk management, EPSRC WISE, A. Chen

-- Babak Zolghadr-Asli – Maximising the benefits of desalinated seawater supply networks for agricultural sustainability, QUEX, N. McIntyre & R. Farmani
+- Babak Zolghadr-Asli – Maximising the benefits of desalinated seawater supply networks for agricultural sustainability, QUEX, N. McIntyre, R. Farmani & L. Pagliero

 Applications for PhD study are very welcome.
 Candidates – including those who have secured funding or intend to apply for scholarships – are encouraged to discuss ideas prior to submitting the application, by emailing an outline research proposal and the CV to email@example.com.
 Applicants for MSc study at Exeter are most welcome to get in touch if they have any questions or need assistance.

 Slobodan playing music with his sons can be seen here.
 Highlights from Slobodan's Piano Recital on his Inaugural can be viewed here.
-The complete September 2017 gig with the Jazz Flood band is available here.
-Jazz Flood performance at the Nišville 2018 Jazz Festival can be seen h e r e .
-Quarantine music can be accessed here.
+The complete 2017 gig with the Jazz Flood band is available here.
+Jazz Flood live performance at the Nišville 2018 Jazz Festival can be seen h e r e .
+The latest music recording can be accessed here.